 In this installation scenario, grounding rings are not required.
 Note that grounding electrodes are not available on wafer-style magnetic flow tubes; the supplied wires are to be used.

 SG Connections with Nonmetallic/ Plastic/PVC/Lined Process Pipe

 Flanged-style flow tubes: When flanged-style flow tubes are mounted between nonmetallic, plastic, PVC or lined process piping, the SG must be passed to the flow tubes body/case through some path other than the process piping flange bolts.
 In such installation scenarios, either grounding rings or grounding electrodes are required (Figure 6).

-For grounding-ring applications, if traditional orifice plate-style, or Type C, grounding rings are used, the grounding rings must be attached to the flow tube’s body/case using grounding straps.
+For grounding-ring applications, if traditional orifice plate-style, or Type C, grounding rings are used, Electromagnetic Flow Meter must attach the grounding rings to the flow tube’s body/case using grounding straps.
 These straps are attached to the flow tube’s flanges or grounding wires attached to a plug located on its remote junction box or top-mounted transmitter interface plate.
 Type E grounding rings utilize customer-supplied bolts rather than grounding wires or grounding straps.